Liveness and Latency of Byzantine State-Machine Replication (Extended Version): Additional Case Studies

 For PBFT with periodic leader rotation we have also established latency bounds when using the synchronizer in Figure~\ref{fig:sync} (see \tr{\ref{sec:pbft-rotation}}{\npbftrotation}).
-The most interesting one, stated informally below, demonstrates the benefit of PBFT's mechanism for adapting timeouts to an unknown $\delta$: recall that in PBFT a process only increases its timeouts when a timer expires, which means that the current view does not operate normally (\S\ref{sec:pbft}).
-The bound assumes that the protocol executes during a synchronous period, all views up to $v$ operate normally, and the leader of $v$ is faulty (for simplicity, just crashed).
-The bound then quantifies how quickly the protocol switches to the next view $v+1$.
-Since in PBFT processes do not increase timeouts in good views, they pay a minimal latency penalty once they encounter a bad leader -- the initial value of $\durationrecovery$.
-This contrasts with the simplistic way of adapting the timeouts to an unknown $\delta$ by increasing them in every view: in this case, as the protocol keeps changing views, the timeouts would eventually increase up to the maximum (determined by $\Delta$), and the protocol would have to wait that much to recover from a faulty leader. \begin{theorem}[\it informal] Assume that all correct processes start executing PBFT with leader rotation after $\GST$, and consider a view $v$ such that $\leader(v)$ is initially crashed.
-Suppose that in each view $v' < v$ all correct processes deliver $B$ values proposed by the leader of this view.
-Then $\tl{v+1} \le \tl{v} + R + \delta$, where $R$ is the initial value of $\durationrecovery$. \end{theorem}
+The most interesting one \iflong(Theorem~\ref{thm:pbftr-latency2})\else(Theorem~56)\fi{} demonstrates the benefit of PBFT's mechanism for adapting timeouts to an unknown $\delta$: recall that in PBFT a process only increases its timeouts when a timer expires, which means that the current view does not operate normally (\S\ref{sec:pbft}).
+We show that, since the protocol does not increase its timeouts in good views (with correct leaders and under synchrony), it pays a minimal latency penalty to recover the first time it encounters a bad leader -- the initial value of $\durationrecovery$.
+This contrasts with the simplistic way of adapting the timeouts to an unknown $\delta$ by increasing them in every view: in this case, as the protocol keeps changing views, the timeouts would eventually increase up to the maximum (determined by $\Delta$), and the protocol would have to wait that much to recover from a faulty leader.